Tchernobill/Confluence/Story/Era 4 - The Boss/2109-07-30_06-00 - First Training Session.md

 4. **Emotional Journey:** Professional assessment → puzzlement → growing curiosity → determined to understand the puzzle

 ### What This Sets Up (Future Scene Connections)
+- **For [[2109-07-30_16-00 - The Behemoth Incident|2109-07-30_16-00 - The Behemoth Incident]]**: Kyr4n killed Behemoth in brutal combat, took severe injuries that should be fatal, showed genuine grief for victims, honored fallen enforcer Carlos Mendez
 - **For [[Second Training Session]]:** Zara will push harder to find his limits, leading to more dramatic revelations
 - **For [[Future Combat Scene]]:** Established that Kyr4n's abilities work instinctively without proper technique, which will create specific tactical advantages and vulnerabilities
 - **Foreshadowing:** Static-like sensation when Zara invades his space hints at electromagnetic abilities